ouchajaaamine/car_rental_api/README.md

 - Car availability for the requested period
 - End date is after start date
 - Dates are not in the past
+- The authenticated user's information (name, email) is automatically filled from their profile

 ---